DomainDrivenArchitecture/a1/README.md

 Please respect function names as a test-suite will be ran on the

-### Asumptions for first implementation iteration
+### Comments
-1. uuids are used only once, there is no reuse
+1. I assume uuids are used only once, there is no reuse after object destroy
+2. For spec orchestration I like [orchestra "2021.01.01-1"] - maybe that's worth a view :-)